neural75/gqrx-scanner/README.md

 * Support for Gqrx bookmarks file
 * Fast sweep scan with adaptive monitor of the most active stations
 * Frequency range constrained scan (also for bookmarks)
+* Multiple Tag based search in bookmark scan mode ("Tag1|Tag2|TagX").
-* Automatic Frequency Locking in sweep mode
+* Automatic Frequency Locking in sweep scan mode
 * Interactive monitor to skip, ban or pause a frequency manually

 ## Notes on Gqrx settings